flarive/Neumorphism.Avalonia/README.md

 # <img src="favicon.png" width="32" height="32"> Licence

-Neumorphism.Avalonia is free to use in any non commercial project...
+Neumorphism.Avalonia is free to use in any non commercial project.
 Please donate if you like this project and if you want to support it !